 If you are studying Lawrence Kohlberg and his stages of moral development, you are in the right place!
-This article will take you through each stage, the ages in which children are in each stage, and how this theory applies to everyday life.
+This article will take you through each stage, the ages at which children are in each stage, and how this theory applies to everyday life.

 What Are Kohlberg’s Stages of Moral Development?

-Kohlberg expanded on and revised the ideas of cognitive theorist Jean Piaget.
+Lawrence Kohlberg expanded on and revised the ideas of cognitive theorist Jean Piaget.
 Piaget’s work suggested that children’s morality changes over time as they move through stages of mental development.

 Kohlberg employed Piaget’s method of questioning participants in his interviews about different moral dilemmas.
 He would tell stories with conflicting ideas that represent two moral values and ask children whether they thought these were right or wrong.
 Kohlberg was less interested in the answers themselves than in understanding the thinking process behind them.

 Based on the children’s responses, Kohlberg classified their moral reasoning into three levels: preconventional, conventional, and postconventional.
 He further divided each level into two distinct stages.

 Similarly to Piaget’s theory of moral development, Kohlberg believes that moral development occurs in stages, but he argues that it is a continuous process that occurs throughout a person’s life.

 Let’s have a look at the characteristics of each one of Kohlberg’s stages.

 At the lowest level of moral development, children under the age of nine have not yet internalized society’s conventions as to what is right or wrong.
 The moral standards of young children are fully determined by adults.
 They accept the rules made by authority figures, parents or teachers, for example.
 They base their moral reasoning on the external consequences of their actions such as punishment.

 Heinz’s dilemma is a moral dilemma often used in the study of moral development, particularly in Kohlberg’s theory of moral development.
 The dilemma goes something like this: